HFT Trading - Everything You Need to Know HFT Trading - Everything You Need to Know

 HFT Trading – Why is it Important?

-The advocates of HFT trading believe it has a major contribution to capital market liquidity, lowering trading costs, and increasing market efficiency.
-Further, the contribution of HFT trading includes the elimination of price anomalies, and therefore, a more competitive and tradable market.
+The advocates of HFT trading believe it has a major contribution to capital market liquidity, lowering trading costs and increasing market efficiency.
+Further, the contribution of HFT trading includes the elimination of price anomalies and, therefore, a more competitive and tradable market.

 On the other hand, those who criticize HFT trading activity simply claim that the market is not equal.
 One of the first people to point out about this phenomenon is the author Michael Lewis who claimed in his 2014 book Flash Boys: “The market is rigged.”

-HFT trading companies invest large amounts of capital in telecommunications technologies, such as fiber optics, so that financial information goes all the way from the stock exchange to them, and back, as quickly as possible.
+HFT trading companies invest large amounts of capital in telecommunications technologies, such as fiber optics, so that financial information goes all the way from the stock exchange to them and back as quickly as possible.
 Moreover, in order to shorten the distance of which the information goes through, HFT traders place their computer servers as close as possible to the stock exchange servers.
 This usually happens through the purchase or rental of real estate near the stock exchange.
-In fact, you wouldn’t believe how expensive real estate around stock exchanges.
-Some stock exchanges in developed markets often offer co-location services, which enable HFT trading companies to place their servers close to the exchange’s computing server, to reduce the latency.
+In fact, you wouldn’t believe how expensive real estate is around stock exchanges.
+Some stock exchanges in developed markets often offer co-location services, which enable HFT trading companies to place their servers close to the exchange’s computing server to reduce the latency.

 HFT Trading – The Criticism

-Between the two opposing approaches, with one side arguing that the market is rigged, and the other arguing that all claims about HFT trading are a myth – many discussions are taking place nowadays, and capital market officials, such as brokerage firms and investment banks, lawyers, regulators, and academics, are debating the legitimacy of HFT trading, and whether it should be allowed or restricted.
+Between the two opposing approaches, with one side arguing that the market is rigged and the other arguing that all claims about HFT trading are a myth – many discussions are taking place nowadays, and capital market officials, such as brokerage firms and investment banks, lawyers, regulators, and academics, are debating the legitimacy of HFT trading, and whether it should be allowed or restricted.

-So what is the real problem here?
+So, what is the real problem here?
 The British regulator, the Financial Conduct Authority (FCA), has recently published its findings on the impact of High-Frequency trading on capital markets.
 The paper focuses on the impact of HFT traders and whether they can or cannot predict price movements in the markets.

 Another major criticism when it comes to HFT trading is that it allows institutional financial firms to gain an advantage in trading because they are able to trade in large blocks through the use of algorithmic trading.
 Obviously, the financial market and trading have become a playground where the equipment is more important than trading skills.